clintono1/pintos-project/reports/project1.md

 We also worked together via pair programming to write all the code and implement the tasks.
 Listed below, are the specific actions each member of our group did.

-### Aaron Xu
+#### Aaron Xu
 Documented and Implemented Part 1.
 Pair programmed with Yena to implement Part 2.
 Also debugged and implemented part of Part 3 along with the rest of the group.

+#### Aidan Meredith
-Aidan Meredith - Answered the additional questions of the design document and worked on the Part 3 with the rest of the group.
+Answered the additional questions of the design document and pair programmed with Louise and worked with the rest of the group to finish Part 3.

+#### Louise Feng
-Louise Feng - Worked on the documentation of Part 2 and pair programmed with Aidan to implement Part 3.
+Worked on the documentation of Part 2 and pair programmed with Aidan to implement Part 3.
 Also wrote the final report for Part 3.

+#### Yena Kim
-Yena Kim - Paired program with Aaron on Part 2 and helped implemented Task 3.
+Paired programmed with Aaron on Part 2 and helped implemented Task 3.
 Also wrote the final report for Tasks 1 and 2.

 ## Things That Went Well